nasa-gibs/worldview/doc/config.md

 - **id**: Identifier of the palette.
 This should match the name of the colormap file without the extension.
 - **recommended**: Array of custom palette identifiers that are recommended for use with this layer (see ``config/palettes-custom.json``).
 Example, *["orange_1", "red_1"]*
+- **immutable**(optional): When this flag is set to true, the options to adjust thresholds and colormaps are removed.

 ### Full Example